crt25/collimator/docs/architecture/api.md

 Orval generates type-safe JavaScript and TypeScript clients from any valid OpenAPI v3 specification.

-The command `yarn update:api` in the `frontend` folderThis reads the OpenAPI JSON specification and generates a client in `frontend/api/collimator/generated`.
+The command `yarn update:api` in the `frontend` folder reads the OpenAPI JSON specification and generates a client in `frontend/api/collimator/generated`.
+Note that the backend must be running for this command to work (`cd backend && yarn dev`).